1Sign Up by entering your email address, password, and credit card information to embark on your 14-day free trial.

 8Add the Tracking Code To Your Site.

-Copy and past the tracking code into every page of your website.
+Copy and paste the tracking code into every page of your website.
 If you are using WordPress, install and activate the WhatConverts plugin.

 As you can see in the screenshot below, you have a unique 5 digit profile ID that is linked to your profile.
 Copy and paste the full script highlighted into every page of your website, preferably within the <head> </head>tags.

 If you are running your site through WordPress, simply download the WhatConverts plugin.
 After downloading and activating the plugin, go to the settings of the plugin and copy and paste your profile ID, in this case 54615, into the backend of the plugin and you’re good to go.

 9Test your Web Form Tracking by filling in the form on your website and submitting.
 The default “No lead found” screen on your WhatConverts dashboard will disappear and you’ll see the form submission listed on your dashboard.

 The number is found within the dashboard; go to “Tracking” then “Phone Numbers” on the left side menu.
 Clear your browser cache or login to your dashboard using a private/incognito window for the best test results.

 Confirm within the WhatConverts dashboard that the call registered as a lead by refreshing the browser.

 You should see the following show up showing the source as a phone call with a phone icon as the type and the source and medium as Google Organic just like we set it up.

 If all steps have gone smoothly, then congrats!
 Your WhatConverts profile is ready to roll.